 I. Each team will be allowed one team vehicle on the course.
 The team vehicle may be an SUV, minivan or full-size, 15-passenger van (recommended).
 Motor-homes, RVs limousines and other types of vehicles longer than 22 feet are not allowed.

 II.
-All race vehicles must meet the minimum requirements of property damage and personal injury liability automobile insurance for the state of Florida.
+All race vehicles, whether leased, rented or privately owned, must meet the minimum requirements of property damage and personal injury liability automobile insurance for the state of Florida.
 All vehicle drivers must be fully licensed.

 III.
 All support vehicles must have their team name or number visible on all four sides of the vehicle.
 Home-made signs, letters made from contrasting-color tape or magnetic, reflective, professionally made signs are all acceptable as long as they are adequately visible.
 In addition, all race vehicles must have a highly visible sign on the back of the vehicle stating "CAUTION: RUNNERS ON ROAD".
 One sign per race team will be provided at pre-race Check-In.
 Magnetic, reflective, professionally made signs for this purpose may be ordered from your local sign shop instead, if you prefer.